Cielquan/formelsammlung/README.rst

 **Collection of different multipurpose functions.**

 This library is a collection of different functions I developed which I use in different projects so I put them here.
+New features are added when I need them somewhere.

 Functionality